Henk Buck: The Buck-Goudsmit controversy

 Doubts raised immediately after the article appeared in Science.
 The next day, the Leiden University professor Van Boom, expert in the field of DNA synthesis, said in a leading Dutch newspaper, that pure phosphate methylated DNA is very difficult to produce, and easily contaminated.
 Six days after the publication internal criticism came to the surface.
-Buck colleague, professor Van Boeckel, also an expert in this field, had already criticized Bucks research a year before, and resigned because his warnings were not taken seriously.
+Buck colleague, professor Van Boeckel, also an expert in this field, had already criticized Buck's research a year before, and resigned because his warnings were not taken seriously.
 Van Boeckel had also been working on synthesis of phosphate methylated DNA, and knew how difficult it was to make such DNA-strands.
-A year before Bucks downfall, he came to the conclusion that Bucks longer strands could not be pure, because Van Boeckels research-assistant Kuijpers noticed that even a short phosphate methylated DNA wasn't stable.
-In May 1989 he invited one of Bucks research assistants to test their material on HPLC equipment in the lab of Organon, a Dutch pharmaceutical company.
+A year before Buck's downfall, he came to the conclusion that Buck's longer strands could not be pure, because Van Boeckel's research-assistant Kuijpers noticed that even a short phosphate methylated DNA wasn't stable.
+In May 1989 he invited one of Buck's research assistants to test their material on HPLC equipment in the lab of Organon, a Dutch pharmaceutical company.
 The measurement showed that the test material was not at all pure, but Buck refused to accept this fact.
-When Van Boeckel showed Buck a draft of the publication of his own research at the end of 1989, it resulted in a confrontation in which the University chose Bucks side.
+When Van Boeckel showed Buck a draft of the publication of his own research at the end of 1989, it resulted in a confrontation in which the university chose Buck's side.
 Van Boeckel and Kuijpers were ordered to stop their research, because "it was too expensive and not productive".

-The doubts and criticism following the publication in Science led to a heated public debate in several Dutch newspapers and science magazines, and the University eventually acknowledged that the purity of the phosphate methylated DNA was still to be investigated.
+The doubts and criticism following the publication in Science led to a heated public debate in several Dutch newspapers and science magazines, and the university eventually acknowledged that the purity of the phosphate methylated DNA was still to be investigated.
 A committee was formed to investigate the proceedings and their conclusion (30 August 1990) was, that no phosphate methylated DNA could be traced.
 Also the committee reproached Buck for not paying attention to criticism from within his faculty.
-As a result Buck was dismissed as dean of the faculty.
+As a result, Buck was dismissed as dean of the faculty.
 Goudsmit was requested to test the antisense material once again, but his enthusiasm had cooled, and Buck could not produce the pure phosphate methylated DNA in time.

 The publication in Science therefore had to be retracted.

 A second investigating committee reported at the end of the year that the presentation of the results in Science bordered on fraud.
-The report also said that Bucks behaviour in his group was impermissibly harsh at times.
+The report also said that Buck's behaviour in his group was impermissibly harsh at times.
 The committee concluded that it disqualified him as a research leader.
 As a result, Buck accepted early retirement.